metamn/mr-ui/src/basics/StylingWithStyledComponents/StylingWithStyledComponents.md

 ### A short detour

-- Since building components in React is a breeze one can realise a long time dream: build a component system from bottom up, starting with simple HTML elements like `<a>` or `<p>`.
+- Since building components in React is a breeze &mdash; one can realise a long time dream: to build a component system from bottom up, starting with simple HTML elements like `<a>` or `<p>`.
 - This sounds unnecessarily complicated unless we take into consideration the distributed and semantic web, where every content block (a paragraph perhaps) is annotated and lives its own life on the net, being capable to grow and return that growth back to it's author.
 - In short we will need soon something like this: